boschresearch/shellmock/docs/example.md

 This example first presents a script that shall then be tested using [bats-core] and `shellmock`.

-Assume a very simple shell script that checks out a `git` branch indiscriminately.
+Assume a shell script of medium complexity that checks out a `git` branch.
 If the branch does not yet exist, the script creates it first.
 That script could look like this: